Back to Consolidation Index article

 Heartland Dental63

-Washington's regulatory environment and the Pacific Northwest's tradition of small-group ownership have produced a market where regional partnerships outcompete national chains for footprint.
-The 18.0 percent retirement cliff is moderate, suggesting the supply pipeline will grow over the next decade but is not currently overflowing the buyer base.
+Washington’s regulatory environment and the Pacific Northwest’s tradition of small-group ownership produce a market where regional partnerships outcompete national chains for footprint.

 Seattle, WA: what this means